ambit-tsai/es6-proxy-polyfill/README.md

 <script src="path/to/babel-polyfill.js" type="text/javascript"></script>
 <script src="path/to/es6-proxy-polyfill.js" type="text/javascript"></script>
 ```
-2. The code has been tested on Node.js 0.10.48 and IE8, and it may work in other environments too.
+2. The code has been tested on Node.js 0.10.48 and IE8, and it may work in other environments too;
+3. The revoked `Proxy` object will not throw errors when it's properties are accessed.